Tiliboyy/ManyThings/README.md

 # ManyThings

-Manythings is a Plugin i made for Daylight Gaming it has a few Small features and a custom spawner lobby.
+Manythings is a Plugin i made for Daylight Gaming it has a few small features and a Custom Spawner Lobby.

 ## Features